agourlay/agourlay.github.io/content/2022-07-11-rust-performance-retrospective-part1.md

 Some observations:

-- the throughput increased by almost 400%
+- the throughput increased by more than 70%
 - 0.1.0 has a large variance (might be a warmup issue)
 - starting from 0.4.5 the iterative improvement is minimal